 There was a time when space and space travel occupied the minds of most Americans.
 After all, it was a time when America was in a race with the Soviet Union.
-Both countries scrambled to be the first country to launch someone into space.
+Both countries scrambled to be the first to launch someone into space.

 The Soviet Union won that race, but America was not far behind and did send its first person into space on May 5, 1961.
 Alan B. Shepard was the astronaut aboard a Redstone rocket for that first flight.
 Shepard was born in Derry, New Hampshire and his story is the genesis of this Oddities Uncovered.

 It seems that a resident of the tiny town of Warren, NH (population 909) was stationed at Redstone Arsenal in Huntsville, Alabama.
 The site was and still is a military garrison where the US Army Missile Command is located.

 In 1969 an American landed on the moon, and America’s fascination with space was dwindling.
 In 1970 Warren, New Hampshire resident Ted Asselin was stationed at Redstone Arsenal and noticed some Redstone rockets lying in a field.
 He found out that the rockets were now obsolete and surplus.

 Asselin thought of the children who were now not as interested in the space program.
 He reasoned that if children could see the real thing, it might once again spark their interest.

 Checking with the Army at Redstone Arsenal, he was informed that he could have one of the Redstone rockets provided that the Army would not bear any cost for preparing or transporting it.

 He decided to ask the Town of Warren if they would accept it, and if they did, he would bear the costs of getting it back to Warren.
 In 1971 the town agreed and Asselin began the trek to Alabama to pick up the Redstone rocket.